livestorejs/livestore/website/src/content/docs/reference/contributing.md

 ### Examples

-- Once you've set up the monorepo locally, you'll notice both the `src` and `dist` directories in `/examples`.
+- Once you've set up the monorepo locally, you'll notice both the `src` and `standalone` directories in `/examples`.
-- The `/examples/dist` directory is meant as source for app developers using LiveStore.
-To improve maintainability, the `dist` directory is a git-submodule pointing to the [`livestorejs/examples` repo](https://github.com/livestorejs/examples).
+- The `/examples/standalone` directory is meant as a starting point for app developers evaluating LiveStore and looking for a ready-to-run example app.
 - The `/examples/src` directory is meant for LiveStore maintainers and to run as part of the LiveStore monorepo.
-Compared to `/examples/dist` it makes use of local linking features such a `workspace:*`, TypeScript `references` etc.
+Compared to `/examples/standalone` it makes use of local linking features such a `workspace:*`, TypeScript `references` etc.
 - Both directories are kept in sync via `/examples/patches` and `/scripts/generate-examples.ts`.
-Usually it's recommended to work in `/examples/src` and generate the `/examples/dist` version via `pnpm generate:examples:dist`.
+Usually it's recommended to work in `/examples/src` and generate the `/examples/standalone` version via `pnpm generate:examples:standalone`.

 #### Making changes to examples

 1. Make your desired changes in `/examples/src`.
 (You might also need to update some of the patches in `/examples/patches`.)
-2. Run `pnpm generate:examples:dist` to generate the `/examples/dist` version
+2. Run `pnpm generate:examples:standalone` to generate the `/examples/standalone` version
-3. Check whether the changes in `/examples/dist` are what you expected.
+3. Check whether the changes in `/examples/standalone` are what you expected.
-4. Commit your changes in the examples submodule and update the submodule reference in your git commit.
+4. Commit your changes in both `/examples/src` and `/examples/standalone` (and possibly `/examples/patches`).
+Note on GitHub, changes to `examples/standalone` are hidden by default.
-5. Create a PR both for the `livestorejs/livestore` repo and the `livestorejs/examples` repo.

 ## Devtools